Reality therapy: Control

 Control is a key issue in reality therapy.
 Human beings need control to meet their needs: one person seeks control through position and money, and another wants to control their physical space.
 Control gets a client into trouble in two primary ways: when he or she tries to control other people, and when he or she uses drugs and alcohol to give him or her a false sense of control.
 At the very heart of choice theory is the core belief that the only person the client can really control is him or herself.
 If the client thinks he or she can control others, then he or she is moving in the direction of frustration.
-If the client thinks others can control him or her and follows up by blaming them for all that goes on in his or her life, then he or she tends to do nothing and heads for frustration.
-There may be events that happen to the client which is out of his or her control, but ultimately, it is up to the client to choose how to respond to these events.
+If the client thinks others can control him or her and follows up by blaming them for all that goes on in their life, then he or she tends to do nothing and heads for frustration.
+There may be events that happen to the client which is out of their control, but ultimately, it is up to the client to choose how to respond to these events.
 Trying to control other people is a vain naive hope, from the point of view of reality therapy.
 It is a never-ending battle which alienates the client from others and causes endless pain and frustration.
-This is why it is vital for the client to stick to what is in his or her own control and to respect the rights of other people to meet their needs.
+This is why it is vital for the client to stick to what is in their own control and to respect the rights of other people to meet their needs.
 The client can, of course, get an instant sense of control from alcohol and some other drugs.
 This method of control, however, is false, and skews the true level of control the client has over him or herself.
 This creates an inconsistent level of control which creates even more dissonance and frustration.

 Focus on the present

 While traditional psychoanalysis and counseling often focuses on past events, reality therapy and choice theory solutions lie in the client's present and future.
 Practitioners of reality therapy may visit the past but never dwell on it.
 In reality therapy, the past is seen as the source of the client's wants and his/her ways of behaving.
-Supposedly each person from birth has ‘taken pictures,’ stored mental images which comprise ones’ “Quality World.”
+Supposedly each person from birth has 'taken pictures,' stored mental images which comprise ones' "Quality World."
 A client's 'Quality World' is examined as to what this person wants in his life and is it realistic.
 Each person strives to attain things which have given them pleasure in the past.
-Everyone's ‘quality world’ is different, so naturally when people enter into a relationship their ‘quality world’ most likely will not match up with that of their new partner.
+Everyone's 'quality world' is different, so naturally when people enter into a relationship their 'quality world' most likely will not match up with that of their new partner.